timh1975/SoftwareEngineeringPortfolio/week3.md

 ### Geting Starting with .NET MAUI

+The first step was to follow instructions on Getting Started in creating a [MAUI app](https://learn.microsoft.com/en-us/dotnet/maui/tutorials/notes-app/).
+The next step was to add a [SQLite database](https://learn.microsoft.com/en-us/dotnet/maui/data-cloud/database-sqlite) to the project.
+The starter program [notes](https://github.com/timh1975/Notes) which has a simple database that currently only creates records.
+The next step is to add in the function to delete and update a record.

+Once a .NET MAUI project was created, the nugent sqlite-net-plc was added to the project (See figures 1 to 4 to follow the process of installing the package)

-Local SQLite database installed into Visual Studio using Nugent Packages.
-The package used is sqlite-net-plc.
-To install package, right click on tools in the main menu, Nugent Package Manager than Manage NuGent Packages for Solutions
-(See figure 1)
+Right click on tools in the main menu, Nugent Package Manager than Manage NuGent Packages for Solutions (See figure 1)

 ![](images/VS-nuGent-packages.png "")